 Yoga Benefits for Arthritis

-Practicing yoga regularly can reduce pain, increase flexibility, improve function and lower stress.
+Get the details on how practicing yoga regularly can reduce pain, increase flexibility, improve function and lower stress in people with arthritis.

 “Yoga is definitely one option for people with arthritis.
 Not only for the exercise benefits, but it’s also beneficial in the mind/body area, promoting relaxation and stress reduction,” says Dr. Kolasinksi.